 “Getting bullets is the tough part.
 Nobody’ll sell you no bullets.
 How’d I latch on to them?
 Man, I’ll tell you.
 You know them shooting galleries around Forty-second Street.
 Okay, you hang around until the dive is really hopping.
 Then you step up and hand out the bread for a couple of clips.
 Sure you have to shoot ‘em but if you’re hip, you fire real fast and slip a couple .22’s into your mit.
 Sometimes, if you play it cool, you can get away with a whole clip.”

-And now a brief profile on someone who was obsessed with guns and paints an interesting picture on an individual basis…
+And now a brief profile on someone who was fixated with guns; this story paints an interesting picture on an individual basis…

-Charlie admitted to the police he was trying to sell the rifle for $10, and although no gang name of the boys he was trying to sell it to was in the report, this was in the very epicenter of Phantom Lord turf, a very active gang from Williamsburg.
-In all probability he was trying to sell the rifle to the Phantom Lords who, according to their prior reputation, probably wouldn’t hesitate to use it on enemy gangs in the area, namely the Puerto Rican Hell Burners of the Italian Jackson Gents.
+Charlie admitted to the police he was trying to sell the rifle for $10, and although the gang name of the boys he was trying to sell it to wasn’t in the report, this was in the epicenter of Phantom Lord turf, an exceptionally active gang from Williamsburg.
+In all probability he was trying to sell the rifle to the Phantom Lords who, according to their prior reputation, wouldn’t hesitate to use it on enemy gangs in the area, namely the Puerto Rican Hell Burners or the Italian Jackson Gents.

 On February 23, 2018, my book on the Mau Maus and Sand Street Angels, who were two Brooklyn youth gangs from the 1950s, has been completed.
 It took 15 years of research and writing to complete Brooklyn Rumble: Mau Maus, Sand Street Angels, and the End of an Era.
 This book is roughly 6″x9″ and has 370 pages and includes a look at the characters in the Mau Maus and the details of a gang killing that happened in February 1959 in front of the iconic Brooklyn Paramount Theater (now Long Island University).
 If you want to buy a copy, click here and this link will take you to an online ordering page.